EwD-Project/EwD-Public/Reading_Rules.md

 (for EwD v3)

-Before learning the **diacritical marks** of EwD™ (hereby called only “Marks” for brevity) and the purpose of each of them, it's important to assimilate a few _core rules_.
+Before learning the **diacritical marks** of EwD™ (hereby called only _marks_ for brevity) and the purpose of each of them, it's important to assimilate a few _core rules_.
 In this document we present you these rules, which we refer to as the **Reading Rules** of EwD.

 Some rule items are applied only after a certain EwD Level.
 We affixed the [L3+] tag when the item is applied from Level 3 onwards, and the [L4] tag when the item is applied only at Level 4 (the final level). _If you are a beginner, you may skip reading these items._